 Yes, you absolutely can!
 Pre-slice it for ease, seal inside of a zip-top freezer bag, and freeze for up to 1 month.
 Defrost at room temperature, in the microwave, or in the toaster.

 - Make sure to use fresh spices.
-Old or stale ones won't have the same flavor or aroma.
+Old ones won't have the same flavor or aroma.

 - Let the dough prove in a warm place to speed up the rise.
 Place the dough inside of a cold oven and put a metal pan of boiling water on the shelf under the dough.
 The steam will keep the oven warm, which will encourage the yeast to work.